Ayormeday/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model (DOM) is a way of accessing documents.
+It is platform neutral interface that allows programs and scripts to access and update content, structure and style of a document(i.e HTML, CSS).

 2. What is an event?
+Events are a part of DOM that is triggered when user or browser manipulates a page. for Example when a page reloads, it's ccalled an event.

 3. What is an event listener?
+an event listener is a method thats attached to an event which performs a specific function when an event is triggered

 4. Why would we convert a NodeList into an Array?
+NodeList is an object that consists of a list of all nodes in a document, we cconvert nodelists into an array so we can call array methods on them.

 5. What is a component?
+A component is a part of an element, it is a combination of codes that are reusable and can also stand alone. they usually consist of HTML, CSS and JavaScript.

 ### Git Set up